10 Mins Read

 Once you got online, who do you think will likely to buy from you?
 Are they freelancers?
 Or…SME business owners?
 Or…other online sellers who may be an affiliate?
 Knowing who you are going to sell is crucial.
 It is part of identifying the landscape for your online business.
+You may also hire a Business Growth Consultant to help in the identification process.
 Facts and presentational data can be found via Google, News and etc. Identifying these numbers will contribute on the long run and ease the next step.

 3. Set-up the sales channel